inmanturbo/b2bsaas0/README.md

 - `teamDatabaseExists()`
 - `handleMigration()`

-The default implementation of these methods, which are used for the mysql, driver can be found in the `\App\Models\InteractsWithSystemDatabase` trait:
+The default implementation of these methods, which are used for the mysql driver, can be found in the `\App\Models\InteractsWithSystemDatabase` trait:

 ```php